NbAiLab/notram/guides/json_commands.md

 ```
 awk '{print}' a.json b.json > final.json

-# This also works but might mess up if there is a newline after the last jsonline
+# This also works if you are sure there is no linebreak at the end of the file
 cat a.json <(echo) b.json > final.json
 ```